 Florence is a walking city.
 You can stroll between the two top sights, Piazza del Duomo and the Uffizi, in 5 to 7 minutes.
 The hike from the most northerly major sights, San Marco with its Fra’ Angelico frescoes and the Accademia with Michelangelo’s “David,” to the most southerly, the Pitti Palace across the Arno, should take no more than 30 minutes.
 From Santa Maria Novella eastward across town to Santa Croce is a flat 20- to 30-minute walk.
 But beware: Flagstones, some of them uneven, are everywhere—wear sensible shoes with some padding and foot support.

 By Car -- Trying to drive in the centro storico is a frustrating, useless exercise, and moreover, unauthorized traffic is not allowed past signs marked ztl.
-On top of that, 2013 saw the introduction of a city charge even for residents to drive into the center to park.
-Florence is a maze of one-way streets and pedestrian zones, and it takes an old hand to know which laws to break in order to get where you need to go—plus you need a permit to do anything beyond dropping off and picking up bags at your hotel.
-Park your vehicle in one of the huge underground lots on the center’s periphery and pound the pavement.
+You need a permit to do anything beyond dropping off and picking up bags at your hotel.
+Park your vehicle in one of the underground lots on the center’s periphery and pound the sidewalk.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.